akka/akka-samples/akka-sample-sharding-java/README.md

 * [WeatherHttpServer](killrweather/src/main/java/sample/killrweather/WeatherHttpServer.java) - HTTP server
 * [WeatherRoutes](killrweather/src/main/java/sample/killrweather/WeatherRoutes.java) - HTTP routes receiver which will unmarshall and pass on the data

+Both parts of the application uses Jackson for marshalling and unmarshalling objects to and from JSON.

 ## Running the samples